 - Occlusive ingredients help to restore the barrier and hold moisture to the skin (i.e. reducing TEWL).
 Occlusive ingredients can feel heavier like waxes, but others can feel light like dimethicone and other silicones.

 Skin care can help return skin vibrance and glow in other ways too.
 Above we mentioned the benefits of antioxidants in diet.
 Skin care can also leverage antioxidants to help lessen skin damage from environmental factors (i.e. temperature, pollution, climate, etc.).
 Antioxidants are found in many botanical extracts.
 Some common botanicals include green tea or pomegranate.
 Research supports the benefits of topically applied antioxidants in lessening the effects of free radicals (atoms that can damage cells) in the skin, especially those associated with UV damage.

-SKIN BRIGHTENING INGREDIENTS
+GLOWING SKIN INGREDIENTS